 35.2.1.2.1 General

-The Triggered TXOP sharing procedure allows an AP to allocate a portion of an obtained TXOP to one associated non-AP EHT STA for transmitting one or more non-TB PPDUs.
+The Triggered TXOP sharing procedure allows an AP to allocate a portion of an obtained TXOP to one associated non-AP EHT STA for transmitting one or more non-TB PPDUs to its associated AP and one or more PPDUs to another STA (#16672).

 An EHT STA with dot11EHTTXOPSharingTFOptionImplemented equal to true shall set one or both of the following subfields in the EHT Capabilities element to 1: the Triggered TXOP Sharing Mode 1 Support subfield or the Triggered TXOP Sharing Mode 2 Support subfield (see Table 9-401l (Subfields of the EHT MAC Capabilities Information field)).